 - Trusts and Estates

-- Uniform Commercial Code (Commercial Paper and Secured Transactions)
+- Uniform Commercial Code (Secured Transactions)

 The NCBE subject matter outlines provide additional information concerning the specific areas commonly tested for each area.
 The Arkansas State Board of Law Examiners provides a very general description of these topics on its website.
 In addition, the board posts previous examination questions and top answers on its website.
 These previous questions and top answers are also available on reserve in the law school library.